Melissa Hortman: Honors and accolades

 In 2019, the Minnesota Milk Producers Association recognized Hortman as its Legislator of the Year for her work "securing the 2019 Agriculture, Rural Development, and Housing budget which included investing $8 million for the Dairy Assistance Investment, and Relief Initiative".
 Hortman won awards from the 2020 caucus for her bipartisan work.
 She also won awards from Conservation Minnesota.

+In 2023, Hortman was honored at the Humphrey-Mondale Awards and received the Joan and Walter Mondale Award for Public Service.
+In 2026, the Melissa & Mark Hortman Award for Dedication and Leadership in Public Policy was created as a sixth Humphrey-Mondale Award in honor of the Hortmans.
+The award's first recipients were Hortman's senior staff.